apache/brooklyn-server/docs-internal/dev.md

     # Run something, and check it is listed
     docker -H  ${swarm_endpoint} ${TLS_OPTIONS} run hello-world
     docker -H ${swarm_endpoint}  ${TLS_OPTIONS} ps -a

+Instead of explicit parameters to `docker` you can use its environment variables as follows:

+    export DOCKER_HOST=tcp://10.10.10.152:3376
+    export DOCKER_TLS_VERIFY=true
+    export DOCKER_CERT_PATH=.certs
+    docker ps -a